GazeDev/housingdb_api/README.md

 The file should be ready-to-go for local development, but if you needed to modify it you could run (or use any other editor of your choice):
 `nano docker/variables.env`

+Note: If this is your first time running the api/db you'll need to restructure the database so it matches the ORM code.
+THIS WILL WIPE/EMPTY THE DATABASE, so don't do that in any environment you have data you need to keep around.
+You can restructure the db by un-commenting (removing the `#`) from this line in `docker/variables.env`: `# DB_DESTROY_DATABASE_RESTRUCTURE=DB_DESTROY_DATABASE_RESTRUCTURE`

+This will continually re-structure the database any time any code is changed in development mode.
+This can be useful if you are building db models, or annoying if you are trying to create data.
+Re-comment that line, stop your docker container, and re-up it to cease database restructuring on code change.

 Run this command:
 `docker-compose build`